 These are the so-called Torch or Torches, an acronym which stands for Toxoplasmosis, Infectious Diseases (syphilis, HIV, hepatitis B, chickenpox, parvovirus B19, etc.), Rubella, Cytomegalovirus (CMV), Herpes simplex virus (HSV), Enterovirus and other pathogens (e.g. Zika virus, group B streptococcus).

-The increasing numbers and risks for newborns, according to experts, highlight the need to create a system and strengthen screening and prevention campaigns.
-For this reason, a national network is born, involving institutions, scientific societies, civil society and businesses, to "join forces and guarantee universal access to screening and preventive therapies".
+The rising numbers and risks for newborns, according to experts, highlight the need to work together and strengthen screening and prevention campaigns.
+This is why a national network has been created, involving institutions, scientific societies, civil society, and businesses, to "join forces and ensure universal access to screening and preventive treatments."

-“In a National Health Service that can make use of technologies, personalized and predictive medicine and advanced research,” Liris underlined, “prevention and early diagnosis represent the keystone of sustainability, as they allow greater possibilities of recovery on the one hand and the stability of public finances on the other.
+"In a National Health Service that can take advantage of technology, personalized and predictive medicine, and advanced research," Liris emphasized, "prevention and early diagnosis are the cornerstone of sustainability, as they increase the chances of recovery on the one hand and the stability of public finances on the other.

-The prenatal setting is one of the most complex but also important elements of prevention: an intervention during pregnancy can make a difference in terms of quality of life, both for the woman and for the unborn child. health in one of the most exciting but also delicate phases of the life of a woman and her child.
-Furthermore, in a context in which births are increasingly fewer, it is essential to avoid interference”.
+The prenatal setting is one of the most complex yet important aspects of prevention: intervention during pregnancy can make a difference in terms of quality of life, both for the woman and the unborn child.
+It is crucial to ensure the health of both women and their babies during one of the most exciting yet delicate phases of their lives.
+Furthermore, in a context where births are increasingly rare, it is crucial to avoid interference.

 In Italy, however, approximately 13 primary Cytomegalovirus infections are observed each year in pregnant women.
 One newborn in 150 is born with this infection.
 Although only 10-15% show symptoms at birth, up to 1 in 4 may develop serious consequences in the first years of life, such as deafness or delays in neuropsychomotor development.

-CMV is recognized as the most common virus to cause intrauterine infections and is responsible for approximately 10% of all cases of cerebral palsy and 8-21% of cases of sensorineural hearing loss at birth, a percentage that increases to 25% within the first four years of life.
-In general, 30-40% of pregnant women are susceptible to CMV and can acquire a primary infection during pregnancy which remains the main cause of transmission of the virus from mother to fetus.
+CMV is recognized as the most common virus causing intrauterine infections and is responsible for approximately 10% of all cases of cerebral palsy and 8-21% of cases of sensorineural hearing loss at birth, a percentage that increases to 25% within the first four years of life.
+Overall, 30-40% of pregnant women are susceptible to CMV and can acquire a primary infection during pregnancy, which remains the main cause of mother-to-fetus transmission of the virus.

 Since December 2023, maternal serological screening for CMV during pregnancy is recommended by the Physiological Pregnancy Guidelines and in 2025 it will be included in the Essential Levels of Assistance (Lea).
 Antiviral therapy to prevent maternal-fetal transmission of the virus has already been free since 2020 thanks to Aifa; nevertheless, regional heterogeneity in neonatal screening remains.

-“Cytomegalovirus is the main cause of congenital infection in high-income countries,” explained Professor Tiziana Lazzarotto, Professor of Microbiology and Clinical Microbiology at the Alma Mater Studiorum University of Bologna, Director of the UOC of Microbiology at the IRCCS AOU of Bologna, and Scientific Director of Amcli, during the conference.
-“Thanks to the new ISS Guidelines and their implementation in the Lea, we can now identify at-risk pregnant women early and intervene promptly with drugs that have no side effects for mother and child.
+"Cytomegalovirus is the leading cause of congenital infection in high-income countries," explained Professor Tiziana Lazzarotto, Full Professor of Microbiology and Clinical Microbiology at the Alma Mater Studiorum University of Bologna, Director of the Microbiology Unit at the IRCCS AOU of Bologna, and Scientific Director of Amcli, during the conference.
+"Thanks to the new ISS Guidelines and their implementation in the Essential Levels of Assistance (LEA), we can now identify at-risk pregnant women early and intervene promptly with drugs that have no side effects for mother and child."

-Monitoring the serological status from conception until mid-pregnancy is essential to protect the unborn child: the neurological risk is directly related to the time of infection, especially in the first trimester”.
+Monitoring HIV status from conception until mid-pregnancy is essential to protect the unborn child: neurological risk is directly related to the timing of infection, especially in the first trimester.

 Toxoplasmosis in pregnancy: still a high risk